json-schema-org/referencing/draft-handrews-jri.md

 #### `$extRef`

-To avoid overloading the behavior of `$ref` or relying on non-interoperable context-specific behavior, `$extRef` (for "extensible reference") allows specifying additional metadata as well as alternative mechanisms for secondary resource identifiecation.[^90]
+To avoid overloading the behavior of `$ref` or relying on non-interoperable context-specific behavior, `$extRef` (for "extensible reference") allows specifying additional metadata as well as alternative mechanisms for secondary resource identification.[^90]

-[^90]: It is not yet clear how this should work.
+[^90]: It is not yet clear how this should work, or how many meta-data sub-keywords should be defined in this specification.
 I have asked the AsyncAPI team some clarifying questions.
 An object value in which an IRI (without fragment) is provided in one member, and a (non-fragment) JSON Pointer or other fragment-substitute is provided in another would seem to solve some problems.
 However, there is also a need to set a per-reference media type, and such a media type might have a fragment syntax.
 We also don't want it to be easy to define both a fragment and a fragment alternative in the same reference, as the result of that would be unintuitive at best.
-This is why I dropped `$refPtr` as a modifier of `$ref` (plus it made it impossible to guarantee that `$ref` was being evaluated properly without knowing more than otherwise necessary about how a document uses JRI.

 #### Reference semantics {#ref-semantics}